OpenLink Personal Assistant VAD Installation, Configuration, and Usage Guide

 Virtual Directories

-If installing on a non-default virtual host (a virtual host other than the default provided by Virtuoso), an HTTPS listener must be created by copying the definitions for the existing /chat, /chat/api and /ws/chat virtual directories from the HTTP listener definitions, created during VAD package installation.
+2.1 create a copy the definitions for the existing /chat, /chat/api, /ws/chat, /assist and /ws/assistant virtual directories from the HTTP listener definitions, which were created during VAD package installation.

-Alternatively, you can also use the following SQL command templates, where {CNAME} placeholder implies the Canonical Name of the machine hosting your Virtuoso instance, to create the required HTTPS Listener Virtual directories via the iSQL command-line or Conductor interfaces:
+2.2 Alternatively, you can use the SQL command templates below, where the {CNAME} placeholder implies the Canonical Name of the machine hosting your Virtuoso instance, to create the required HTTPS Listener virtual directories via the iSQL command-line or Conductor interfaces:

 -- Chat Endpoint